RyanWKennedy/lockpod/README.md

 ## Quick Specs
 - Processor: 400MHz ARM core MPU/SoC with LCD controller
 - Memory: 128MB DDR2 SDRAM
+- Storage: 4MB SPI Flash
+- User I/O: 480x272 TFTLCD with parallel RGB comm / Capacitive touchscreen with I2C comm

+## Security
+A master key based on the user's chosen master password is derived using Scrypt, which is then used to encrypt all data with AES256.
+Random number generator seeding is achieved by requesting that the user tap the screen in a random location upon startup, while in the background a counter is running at several kilohertz.
+The seed is a function of the tap coordinates as well as the count number.
+Small differences in the amount of time it takes the user to tap, can produce very different counts.
+Random numbers are used for IVs/salts, as well as for laying out a random keyboard layout for the initial master password entry.
+This prevents the screen wear from leaking information about the password.
+See last two screen-shots for what this looks like.

 ## Screen-shots
 <img src="https://github.com/RyanWKennedy/lockpod/blob/master/img/IOSC_home.PNG">